aubynsamuel/aubynsamuel/README.md

 ## About Me

-Hi, I'm **Samuel**, I'm a passionate full-stack engineer focused on crafting modern, performant mobile and web applications.
+Hi, I'm **Samuel**, a passionate full-stack developer focused on building modern and performant mobile and web applications.
 I care deeply about user experience, clean architecture, and solving real-world problems with code.

 ## 🧠 Currently Exploring